2joephillips/mac-setup/Docker/README.md

 ```
 $ docker run hello-world
 ```

-You can find more about docker follow the[documentation here](https://docs.docker.com/).
+You can find more about docker follow the [documentation here](https://docs.docker.com/).